numpy/numpy/doc/source/reference/swig.interface-file.rst

 These typemaps now check to make sure that the ``INPLACE_ARRAY`` arguments use native byte ordering.
 If not, an exception is raised.

+There is also a "flat" in-place array for situations in which you would like to modify or process each element, regardless of the number of dimensions.
+One example is a "quantization" function that quantizes each element of an array in-place, be it 1D, 2D or whatever.
+This form checks for continuity but allows either C or Fortran ordering.

+ND:

+ * ``(DATA_TYPE* INPLACE_ARRAY_FLAT, DIM_TYPE DIM_FLAT)``

 Argout Arrays
 `````````````